galstriker/Asdncg/README.md

 A snakemake script to download ncbi complete genome files, gather them to a directory and discompress.

 ## Purpose
-The main purpose of this snakemake script is to download the complete genome files in fasta.gz format for the specified species from the NCBI Refseq database, using the ncbi-genome-download software.
+The main purpose of this small snakemake script is to download the complete genome files in fasta.gz format for the specified species from the NCBI Refseq database, using the ncbi-genome-download software.
 Then the fasta.gz files were all put together in a folder and decompressed using pigz to obtain fasta files for the next step of analysis.

 ## Dependences